 Your transition is nearly complete.

-Once you join the beta, you can continue to use it in July 2013 when the new service is fully available.
+Once you join the beta, you can continue to use it in late 2013 when the new service is fully available.
 You won't need to reconfigure settings or make additional changes, except perhaps to update your URL to remove the word "beta."

 Your feedback is encouraged.